coderedcorp/coderedcms/docs/index.rst

 tested and are guaranteed to work in a consistent way.
 This is why the project is tightly coupled with Bootstrap CSS.
-This is a boon for web development teams: rather than copy-pasting code from one project to the next, code is centralized in a generic way in CRX and can be syndicated to many sites.
-This also helps with maintanence and Wagtail upgrades --- bugs and upgrades can generally be handled once in CRX then pushed out to all sites.
+This is a boon for web development teams: rather than copy-pasting code from one project to the next, code is centralized in a generic way in CRX and can be reused by many sites.
+This also helps with maintenance and Wagtail upgrades --- bugs and upgrades can generally be implemented once in CRX then pushed out to all sites.

 Join us